ni/nimble/packages/nimble-blazor/CONTRIBUTING.md

 ## Testing

 Testing the Nimble Blazor components is possible through the use of xUnit and bUnit.
 Each Nimble Blazor component should have a corresponding test file.

+Each Nimble Blazor component should also be showcased in the `NimbleBlazor.Demo` example projects.
+Simple component examples can be added directly in the `ComponentsDemo.razor` file (in the `NimbleBlazor.Demo.Shared` project).